opencog/learn/stream/README.md

 Dynamic text streaming
 ----------------------
-The text procesing framework used by this project, from it's inception to about 2022, was a batch-processing framework.
+The text processing framework used by this project, from it's inception to about 2022, was a batch-processing framework.
 This proved unworkable, as it was difficult to manage processing stages, to control the size of the datasets, and frankly, baby-sitting the batch processing felt like doing laundry: tedious and boring, consisting of mostly waiting.
-(The batch-processing code is in the varius "run" directories.)
+(The batch-processing code is in the various "run" directories.)

 The AtomSpace now has a nascent streaming infrastructure, together with some prototype sensorimotor code, and an attempt to provide more agentic